lbl-neutrino/larpixSlowControls/README.md

 #################################################################################

-The hv-control pi is used to monitor the voltage and/or current supplied to a test subject.
+The hv-control pi is used to monitor the voltage and/or current supplied to test subjects.
 If the Spellman HV supply is not turned on, the python code will not run.

 Instructions for logging into the hv-control Raspberry Pi are in the file: DUNE ND Electronics Development/Control Monitors/Larpix/Larpix Slow Controls Credentials